 His repeat clients include DreamWorks, Nike, Kaiser-Permanente, Boeing, Intel, Hewlett-Packard, Activision, Blizzard Entertainment, and NBC.
 His insights have been quoted in Fast Company, Inc., InfoWorld, Fortune, and VentureBeat among many other publications.

-Scott previously served as a leader in game development and software engineering.
+In his 30+ year career, Scott has served as a leader in game development and software engineering.
 He’s founded startups and worked at a variety of technology companies large and small.
-He resigned his position at Intel in early 2012 to pursue his passion full time: helping people apply science to be happier and more successful.
+In early 2012, he resigned his position as Tech Strategist at Intel to pursue his passion full time: helping people apply science to be happier and more successful.

 Scott holds a B.A. in Cognitive Science from Vassar College.

-When he is not immersed in scientific data, he loves spending time with his wife, two young daughters, and mutt, especially in nature, and also enjoys playing with his band.
+When he is not immersed in scientific data or coaching executives, he loves spending time with his wife and two young daughters, especially in nature, and also enjoys playing with his band.
 He lives in Portland, Oregon.

 With more than 16 years of experience in software development–as well as project, people, and customer support management–Cathy has found joy in applying her strengths for Happy Brain Science.
 She loves to help out people and teams by understanding their needs and working with them to get to a unique solution that is a win for everyone concerned.

 An experienced presenter and facilitator based in Cebu, Philippines, Cathy presents Happy Brain Science sessions in Asia and around the world.

 Truly a busy bee, she also works as a project manager in a software solutions and IT company on top of being part of a writing group, a wife to her husband of more than 13 years, and a mom of two highly energetic boys.

 Kim brings 15+ years of nonprofit program management experience to her role—including extensive partnerships with schools, businesses, and government agencies—which she uses to provide insights about organizational needs.